5 Women who have changed history

 On the 8th of March every year, International Women’s Day is celebrated around the world.
 An opportunity to reflect on the progress made and to celebrate courage by ordinary people who have played an extraordinary role in changing our history.

 Grateful to the women who fight and have fought for equal rights.
 For the women’s rights to vote, work and get an education and the ones who have fought against domestic violence and sexual harassment.
-We celebrate our young fighters like Malala Yousafzai and Greta Thurnberg who fight for a brighter future for the next generations and inspire us to do better, while we also remember the ones who have paved the way.
+We celebrate our young fighters like Malala Yousafzai and Greta Thunberg who fight for a brighter future for the next generations and inspire us to do better, while we also remember the ones who have paved the way.

 Live the life you want to live, even after becoming a parent.
 Share both the joy and the responsibility of parenthood with your partner.
 Encourage each other and support each other in making your own choices and being individuals and parents at the same time.
 Our goal is to make that possible.

 In 1903, Marie Curie became the first woman to win a Nobel Prize.
-She won the prize for physics, for her research on spontaneous radiation.
-Eight years later she won the prize for chemistry for her work in radioactivity.
+She won the prize for physics, for her research on spontaneous radiation, eight years later she won the prize for chemistry for her work in radioactivity.
 She was the first person in history to win a second Nobel prize.
 Her discoveries of radioactivity launched effective cures for cancer.

 Often referred to as “the first lady of civil rights” and “the mother of the freedom movement” Rosa Parks, was an American activist in the civil rights movement.
-She is best known for her role in the Montgomery bus boycott in 1955, when she refused to give up her bus seat and rejected the bus driver’s order to leave her seat in the “colored section” to a white passenger.
+She is best known for her role in the Montgomery bus boycott in 1955, when she refused to give up her bus seat rejecting the bus driver’s order to leave her seat in the “colored section” to a white passenger.
 Her act sparked the civil rights movement which in the 1960s, eventually won equal rights.

 In 1967, the 20-year-old Kathrine Switzer made history.
 She was the first woman to officially run in the Boston marathon.
 She managed to run about 2 miles into the race when a race official grabbed her and tried to stop her.
 Her boyfriend at the time intervened and she was able to finish the run.
 Even though she was both disqualified from the race and told that “real women don’t run” and expelled from the Athletic Federation, her act changed the lives of millions of women.
 In 1972 women were officially allowed to run the Boston Marathon.